dav2000/axxsolder-sdc02-stand/README.md

 ## License

-Please refer to the [Axxsolder repository](https://github.com/AxxAxx/AxxSolder) for licensing information.
+Please refer to the [Axxsolder repository](https://github.com/AxxAxx/AxxSolder) for licensing information relevant to the Axxsolder itself.

+This hardware enclosure is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.

+To view a copy of this license, visit: http://creativecommons.org/licenses/by-nc-sa/4.0/

+Please note that while the [Axxsolder](https://github.com/AxxAxx/AxxSolder) is licensed under the GNU General Public License (GPL) v3.0, this case is an independent, original mechanical design and is licensed separately as stated above, while respecting the share-alike and attribution requirements of the GPL.

 ## Credits